-governed by an independent Board of Trustees, which includes members nominated by the participating seminaries.
+communities and works cooperatively with the University of California, Berkeley.
+Structurally, the GTU is a distinct entity, governed by an independent Board of Trustees, which includes members nominated by the participating seminaries.
 It is accredited by the Association of Theological Schools and by the Western Association of Schools and Colleges, Senior College and University Commission.
 It is also a member of the Council on Graduate Studies in Religion.

 The GTU is fully committed to the principles of academic freedom as set forth by those associations and by the American Association of University Professors.
 It does not discriminate on the basis of race, color, national or ethnic origin, religious affiliation, age, sex, or handicap in its employment policies or in the administration of its educational programs, admissions policies, scholarship and loan programs, and other school administrative programs.
-For the M.A. and Ph.D. programs administered by the GTU, faculty members of the schools constitute a single graduate faculty.
+For the degree programs administered by the GTU, faculty members of the schools constitute a single graduate faculty.